shawnrui/shawnrui.github.io/_pages/about.md

 I am a master student in shenzhen istitute of advanced technology, Chiese academy school. before that, I got my bachor degree from central university of finance and economy.
 Now, I major instest in two areas.

-**high dimesion data learning** and biomedical data analysis.
-For high dimension data learning, where I am itersted in build a simple, cotroling, robust, and efficient system which would learning good representation of data, and than reconstruct and create new data based on what you have learn.
+**High dimesion data learning**.
+I am intersted in build a simple, controlled, robust, and efficient system, which would learn good representation, besides, reconstruct and generate new based on what have been learned

-For biomedical analysis, I would like research for need of real medical scenes
+**Biomedical data analysis**.
+I tend you build on a interplate model and system face to real need, asssitant medical decision